CATFENCE is the exclusive New Zealand distributor of PURRFECT FENCE®.

 Most fences in New Zealand are made of timber, but they come in a huge variety of styles.

-Although Oscillot can be installed on just about any type of fence, here are some things to consider if you’re building a new fence with cat containment in mind.
-Following this advice will make your Oscillot installation simpler and cheaper.
+Purrfect Fence can be installed on just about any type of fence, but here are some things to consider if you’re building a new fence with cat containment in mind.
+Following this advice will make your Purrfect Fence installation as simple and inexpensive as possible.

 1. Make it strong